kubecost/docs/install-on-plural.md

 Kubecost is available as direct install with Plural, and it synergizes very well with the ecosystem, providing cost monitoring out of the box to users that deploy their Kubernetes clusters with Plural.

-## Getting Started
+## Getting started

 First, create an account on [https://app.plural.sh](https://app.plural.sh).
-This is only to track your installations and allow for the delivery of automated upgrades, you will not be asked to provide any infrastructure credentials or sensitive information.
+This is only to track your installations and allow for the delivery of automated upgrades.
+You will not be asked to provide any infrastructure credentials or sensitive information.

-Next, install the Plural CLI by following steps 1, 2, and 3 of [these instructions](https://docs.plural.sh/getting-started).
+Next, install the Plural CLI by following steps 1-3 of [these instructions](https://docs.plural.sh/getting-started).

-You'll need a Git repository to store your Plural configuration in.
+You'll need a Git repository to store your Plural configuration.
 This will contain the Helm charts, Terraform config, and Kubernetes manifests that Plural will autogenerate for you.

 You have two options:
 - Run `plural init` in any directory to let Plural initiate an OAuth workflow to create a Git repo for you.
-- Create a Git repo manually, clone it down and run `plural init` inside it.
+- Create a Git repo manually, clone it down, and run `plural init` inside it.

 Running `plural init` will start a configuration wizard to configure your Git repo and cloud provider for use with Plural.
 You're now ready to install Kubecost on your Plural repo.